Calling all the attention of parents: before you can use a baby nasal aspirator, know there is a limit to how often you can use them.

 A baby nasal aspirator may be able to give you a controlled suction as you’re using a bodily function tip to do it, but you may also find it unsanitary to do so.

-A baby balloon pipe mitigates this by just needing a squeeze on the balloon to get the boogers out, allowing you to lessen the cleaning needed and even allow others to take care of this, too (no need to be reminded of the dangers of sharing straws).
+A baby balloon pipe mitigates this by just needing a squeeze on the balloon to get the boogers out, allowing you to lessen the cleaning needed and even allow others to take care of this, too!

 But a rubber bulb syringe may not get you the kind of steady suction you’ll need for some really bad congestion moments, even when you squeeze the bulb.